Wenatchee Confluence State Park

 Profile

-Wenatchee Confluence State Park occupies the dramatic meeting point where the Columbia and Wenatchee rivers converge, creating Washington’s most significant river confluence destination with 194 acres of recreational opportunities and cultural heritage.
-This unique park spans both sides of the Wenatchee River, offering everything from the state’s longest loop trail to a protected wetland nature preserve, while serving as the historic heart of the Apple Capital of the World.
+Wenatchee Confluence State Park is a 194-acre recreation destination at the meeting point of the Columbia and Wenatchee rivers, offering Washington’s longest loop trail, 60 campsites, boat launch, and swimming facilities year-round.
+This unique park spans both sides of the Wenatchee River, connected by a pedestrian footbridge, offering everything from the state’s longest loop trail to a protected wetland preserve that once grew the apples that made Wenatchee famous.

 Wenatchee Confluence State Park Fast Facts